The Sport of Business, the Business of Law, and the Legality of Bargaining Power

 The goal of this is to show how we need to use law, science, statistics and even a little philosophy to explain what is going on in business.

-To build on this idea, I bring up another example of how data that are created for one purpose can be used in unexpected ways.
+To build on this idea, I bring up another example of how data that is created for one purpose can be used in unexpected ways.

-This reminds me of an important statistical concept in reading research and why in so many scientific fields it is of paramount importance to label your answer with the units.
-So we know what was actually measured so we have context and can make more accurate inferences.
+This reminds me of an important statistical concept in reading research and why in so many scientific fields, it is of paramount importance to label your answer with the units.
+It is so we know what was actually measured so we have context and can make more accurate inferences.
 As my high-school physics teacher used to say “20.2 what?
 Meatballs?
-Stromboli?”.
-Not directly related but it gets at the idea that companies keep our own context away from us so we can’t effectively leverage our positions to do what is best for ourselves.
-This is taking away our autonomy and is inherently in opposition of the spirit of antitrust laws
+Sandwiches?”.
+This is analogous because companies understand this too.They put so many resources into accurate data collection.
+They do this because they know it is important.
+Yet when you want access they won't allow you to share it with companies they could save you money.
+Your habits, patterns and usage of something does not fall under their umbrella of proprietary information.
+This hypocrisy displays the true intent of these decisions.
+This is taking away our autonomy and is inherently in opposition of the spirit of antitrust laws which are linked at the bottom

 3. Whose goals are pursued with these data?